kyukee/cnv-ist-2020/README.md

 - **Warning** The provided AWS credentials file will be copied to the AWS instances and used by them for their work.

+  Also, if using AWS Educate credentials, pay attention to their expiration time.

 - Validate packer ami configuration file: (Mostly for developers)

       packer validate ami-<module>.json